Back to start

 In 2023, a battery plant for energy storage will be connected to the Hjuleberg wind farm.
 The batteries and associated power electronics will be housed in 56 battery modules with a total output of 30 MW and 35 MWh of energy storage capacity.

 The battery plant helps to reduce electricity price spikes and maintain the balance of the electricity system, making the grid more stable.
-The plant will be commissioned in spring 2024.
+The plant will be commissioned in autumn 2024.

 The nature conservation area around Hjuleberg